manorrock/azure-examples/mysql/open-firewall-to-your-ip/README.md

 ## Open MySQL server firewall to your local IP address

-To make it possible to communicate with your MySQL server from your local IP, please execute the following command lines:
+To make it possible to communicate with your MySQL server from your local IP address execute the following command lines:

 ```shell
   export LOCAL_IP=`curl -s whatismyip.akamai.com`